Coronavirus Goes Viral – Tracking the Outbreak via Global Media Signals (updated)

 This post – originally published on 30/01/20 – has been updated to reflect the latest data and utilize more sources.

-With over 800 deaths confirmed (WHO), the Wuhan-originated coronavirus continues to cause havoc around Asia and the wider world.
+With over 95 thousand globally confirmed cases of COVID-19 (WHO), the Wuhan-originated coronavirus continues to cause havoc around Asia and the wider world.

 How The News Spread